Why SEL Curriculum Matters: A Guide to Social-Emotional Learning

 *Image inspired by CASEL

-What Does SEL Mean in a Curriculum?
+What Does Social Emotional Learning (SEL) Mean in a Curriculum?

 In education, the SEL curriculum refers to incorporating these five competencies into the school curriculum.
 It involves teaching and facilitating activities that foster the development of these skills, creating an environment where students can practice and apply them in real life.